nycksw/ocd/README.md

 If you want to use my configuration as a starting point, you can just branch my git repo and make your own modifications following the workflow described above.
-Be sure to change `INSTALL_FROM` in `~/.ocd_functions` so it installs from the right repo.
+Be sure to change `INSTALL_FROM` in `~/.ocd_functions` so it clones the right repo.
 You'll want to do something like this:

   * Fork [my repository](https://github.com/obeyeater/ocd) (if you're using GitHub, look for "Fork" in the upper right)
   * Review the `~/.ocd_functions` file to make sure I'm not malicious :-) Then: